 The most important ingredient to the success of the plan?
 The voices of those who live, work, and care about Akron.
 Without the voice of Akron’s residents, there isn’t a plan.
 Over the last several months, ArtsNow and the planning firm, Designing Local, have conducted over 100 stakeholder interviews and held several focus groups and neighborhood meetings to collect public feedback to inform the planning process.

 Which of the existing arts and culture experiences do you value the most?
 What is the City lacking and how can we do better?
 How can we invest in arts and culture to create more inclusive experiences for everyone?
-These are only a few of the questions ArtsNow and Designing Local have been asking residents, artists, arts advocates, community leaders, and more throughout the planning process.
+These are only a few of the questions ArtsNow and Designing Local have been asking the public throughout the planning process.
 A draft plan will be released for public feedback this fall, and the final plan will be released in the winter, but there is still plenty of time for the community to participate.

 Deserving of research and investment